elminster-aom/homeworks/README.md

 It initializes the environment, creating the required resources on Kafka and Postgres services.

 ### How to install
-1. Clone or download as a ZIP this project
+1. Clone or download as a ZIP of this project
-2. Ensure you have the right version of Python, see below
+2. Ensure that you have the right version of Python, see below
 3. Enable Python Virtual Environment, e.g.:
 ```shell
 $ source bin/activate